 These Internet providers all offer different packages which can vary in price.
-Comparing all Dutch Internet providers can take some time.
+To compare Internet providers in the Netherlands can take some time.
 Are you wondering which Internet providers offer you the best service in your area or at your home address?
 We have listed for you the most reliable Internet providers below.
 These Internet providers deliver reliable services everywhere in the Netherlands, so also in your area!

 Ziggo is the largest cable operator in the Netherlands, providing cable television (digital and analog), broadband Internet, and telephone service to Dutch inhabitants.
 Ziggo is a relatively young company and was founded in 2008, but due recent successes it has become the market leading Internet provider in the Netherlands.
 So why should you go for Ziggo?
 We have listed some reasons below.

 Ziggo is one of the top providers when it comes to offering a high speed Internet and a stable connection.
 Their WIFI modem is a router and modem in one, which allows up to 200 Mbit/s downloading speed and enables you to surf the Internet with or without a cable.
 If you are a ‘heavy’ Internet user, and you watch a lot of movies online or do a lot of online gaming, this would be the perfect option for you.
 Moreover, Ziggo offers their customer service in English.

 The minimum contract duration is 12 Months, which is fair since you don’t get stuck with a multiple year contract.
 If you are an expat and planning on staying just one year, this could be something worth considering.
 They offer 3 packages; start, complete and max.
 With these packages they offer competitive packages for every kind of internet user.
 These packages are monthly adaptable.
 Ziggo also offers an interactive digital TV connection and fixed phone connection.
 You can easily uncheck these additional options on their website if you do not need it.
 Ziggo offers free WIFI via WIFISpots at more than 2 million locations in the Netherlands, without any extra costs involved.
 However, keep in mind that you have to pay a small additional amount to activate your contract.